friendofdoug/friendofdoug/README.md

 - Thank you, Doug.
 - 👀 I’m interested in the biology of social insects, particularly their caste systems.
 Creating Alfred workflows and other productivity tools that will help make people's everyday lives better, easier, and/or more fulfilling.
 Creation in general.
 - Bioinformatics.
 Using computers to learn more about nature.
 Live coding graphics and/or electronic music.
 Using computers for journalism.
-- 🌱 I’m currently learning basics of creating Alfred workflows.
+- 🌱 I’m currently learning basics of creating Alfred workflows to make my life easier (and hopefully yours)!
 - 💞️ I’m looking to collaborate on anything that might seem interesting!
 I'm still learning a lot and I'd love to help however I can with any project that seems interesting and isn't ghoulish.
 - 📫 How to reach me ... can you comment on here?
 Through comments if so.
 - 😄 Pronouns: she/her